 Additionally, Martin has served as a fellow of medical ethics.
 She participated in teaching a medical ethics curriculum and served for several years on the medical ethics committee at Grady Memorial Hospital.

-She is board-certified in internal medicine and hospice and palliative medicine, and is a member of the American College of Physicians and the American Academy of Hospice and Palliative Medicine.
+Martin is a member of the American College of Physicians and the American Academy of Hospice and Palliative Medicine.